 As promised, here are my answers to the questions I asked you in my previous letter.

 ☕️ For rediscovering lazy Sundays and breakfasts in bed.

-🐚 I fear that I spend too little time doing nothing, and not enough time in nature, and with the people I love.
+🐚 I fear spending too little time doing nothing and not enough time in nature and with the people I love.

 📱 Ever since I did my photography spin-off, I’ve meant to improve my Photoshop skills and use my DSLR camera more often.
 This wanting has been going on for two years.
 And it’s not happening.
-What I’ve been putting off, is not taking photos though–but accepting that I can’t also be a professional photographer.
-Thus, I decided it’s time to sell my gear and own up being an iPhone photographer.
+What I’ve been putting off is not taking photos, though–but accepting that I can’t also be a professional photographer.
+Thus, I decided it was time to sell my gear and own up being an iPhone photographer.
 I’m both relieved and ecstatic.

 📓 The New Rules of Coffee by Jordan Michelman & Zachary Carlsen and Invisible Women by Caroline Criado Perez.
 I’m reading the latter for the second time, and I’m quite sure it’ll earn a spot on my Favorite Things of 2019 list.